 Building a ‘pipeline’ of projects which could be collectively funded

 We work with our local partners and funders to find local solutions to local problems.
-We work closely with local governments to influence the way capital and operational budgets are developed by participation in Integrated Development Plan forums (one of most important statutory plans of a local government).
-But we start small, with what we’ve got, and build momentum towards community transformation.
+By working closely with local government and participating in Integrated Development Plan (IDP) forums, we have the opportunity to influence the way in which capital and operational budgets are drawn up.
+The IDP is one of most important statutory plans of a local government.
+However, we start small with what we’ve got and from that point on, we build momentum towards community transformation.

-Finalise and confirm projects identified via in the community profile
+Finalising and confirming projects identified in the community profile

-Obtain funding and work with service providers to implement projects
+Obtaining funding and working with service providers to implement projects

-Hold launch events announcing and concluding project implementation
+Holding events to announce and conclude project implementation

 4. monitoring & evaluation